MINI Countryman Cooper S E All4 engines, drive & performance

 What'll also put a smile on your face is how the hybrid goes about its business.
 The instant boost from the electric motor gives the Countryman a surprising turn of speed, especially around town.
 That acceleration comes from MINI’s combination of a 134bhp 1.5-litre three-cylinder petrol engine with an 87bhp electric motor.
 Not only does that give a total of 221bhp, it also gives this hybrid four-wheel drive.
 That’s because the engine drives the front wheels, while the electric motor under the boot floor powers the rear wheels.

-On top of that, the ride suffers, because the heavier hybrid model has to have a stiffer suspension set-up than the other versions.
-It’s something you’ll notice particularly at low speed, but things do smooth out once you're going faster.
+On top of that, the ride suffers a touch because the heavier hybrid model has to have a stiffer suspension set-up than other versions.
+It’s something you’ll notice at low speed, but things do smooth out once you're going faster, and the ride is never jarring.

-To make matters worse, this hybrid version is also the only Countryman that isn’t available with the optional adaptive suspension.
-But that only marginally softens what is basically a firm ride across the range.
+You can add adaptive dampers to the Countryman PHEV, but that only marginally softens what is basically a firm ride across the range.

 In other words, if you want a sportier feel to your PHEV, the Countryman will suit you down to the ground.
-But there's a price to pay – and some won’t be happy to do that.
+But there's a price to pay in the ride comfort, and some won’t be happy about that.